sws2apps/crowdin-notifications/README.md

 # Crowdin Notifications API

-The Crowdin Notifications API is a standalone serverless function we are using to provide notification features to the (https://github.com/sws2apps/organized-app)[Organized app].
+The Crowdin Notifications API is a standalone serverless function we are using to provide notification features to the [Organized app](https://github.com/sws2apps/organized-app).
 So if you see that it could also help you with your use case, here’s how it works.

 ## Step 1: Setup Crowdin project

-- Create a project on Crowdin.
+- Create a project on [Crowdin](https://crowdin.com).

   > Please note it should not be necessary to create a new project if you already have one.